rimo02/zeotap/assignment1/README.md

+# Rule Engine With AST
+In this project, a rule engine that assesses circumstances based on user attributes is implemented using an Abstract Syntax Tree (AST).
+Using a database for storage, the engine facilitates the dynamic construction, modification, and evaluation of rules.

+## Requirements
+- Golang
+- MongoDB
+- Docker

-# Steps to run the application
+## Steps to run the application

 1.